Tips for getting your school-year off to a relaxed and productive start.

 Day 10: Get ready for school at night, before you go to bed.
 Avoid chaotic mornings and forgotten school supplies by having everyone pack up their homework, bookbags, lunch/lunch money, etc. before they go to bed.
 They should also set out their clothes, shoes, and jacket at night, too.
-(Get the FREE ‘Night Before School’ Tool by clicking here. )
+(To get the FREE ‘Night Before School’ Tool, click here. )

 Day 11: Is everyone using their school planners?
 All students need to use a homework planner!
 Check planners every night until they are part of everyone’s routine.